colibris-framework/colibris/README.md

 ###### `SECRET_KEY`

 Sets the project secret key that is used to create various tokens.
 Defaults to `None` and must be set explicitly.

+###### `TEMPLATES`

+Configures the templates backend.
+Should be defined as a dictionary with at least one entry, `backend`, representing the python path to the backend class.
+The rest of the entries are passed as arguments to the constructor.

+###### `TASKQUEUE`

+Configures the backgound tasks backend.
+Should be defined as a dictionary with at least one entry, `backend`, representing the python path to the backend class.
+The rest of the entries are passed as arguments to the constructor.